 I love indie games.
-Since being introduced by a friend some years ago, they’re the type of releases I pick up most frequently nowadays.
-They tend to give me more of what I want from my hobby than the triple-A stuff currently being produced: creativity, great storylines that make you think, and interesting characters far removed from the limited representations we’ve previously experienced.
+Since being introduced by a friend years ago, they’re the releases I pick up most frequently.
+They give me more of what I want from my hobby than the triple-A stuff: creativity, great storylines and interesting characters removed from the limited representations.

 When Red Metal from Extra Life very kindly nominated Later Levels for a Sunshine Blogger Award last month, one of their questions got me thinking: what critical darling do you feel completely failed to live up to the hype?
 There have been a number of indie games in the past that the critics have gone crazy for, declaring them to be pinnacles of gaming – but I just haven’t been able to understand what all the fuss was about when I’ve picked them up.
 Here’s a round-up of some of those titles.

 Four months later and I still don’t get it.
 Yes, I like the art-style and the way you can never guess what’s going to happen on the following screen; but it feels as though Playdead’s project is trying to tell the player a message in a vague and slightly pretentious way.
 I understand that not all games need to be completely explained but unanswered questions frustrate me, and I like at least a nudge in the right direction.
 I had a go at trying to figure out the ending but I still don’t feel the explanation I came up with truly fits.

 I thought it was boring.
 It was pretty and the soundtrack was good, but the story didn’t click with me and my main thought when I reached the end was: ‘Is that it?’
 I went on to try The Chinese Room’s next release, Everybody’s Gone to the Rapture, in 2015 and it was the same experience.
 I still haven’t managed to complete the game because it doesn’t hold my attention – although I keep being told that its storyline is a fascinating one and I should try to stick with it.